Dr. Patricia Hunter

 "When individuals reach old age, the aging stereotypes internalized in childhood, and then reinforced for decades, become self stereotypes that contribute to unnecessary and tragic emotional and cognitive decline."
 Becca Levy

-As people age, they can develop negative self-beliefs, such as"I'm no longer attractive" or "It's hard to get old," whichcan become ingrained over time.
-However, with modern medical advances, thesethoughts are unnecessary.
-Speaking with someone who understands you, along withtechniques like dream work and EMDR, can help awaken your mind, making it morecreative, energized, and flexible.
-While aging naturally slows us down, it’simportant to embrace this process and grow through it.
-By changing how we thinkabout ourselves, we can improve how we live, transforming our present andfuture in empowering ways.
+As people age, they can mimic other older people, brainwashed by negative stereotypes, through imitation, and develop negative self-beliefs, such as"I'm no longer attractive" or "It's hard to get old," whichcan become ingrained over time.
+However, with modern medical advances, these ideas don't have to dominate the field.
+There are cultures where older people feel proud, remain strong and healthy, and see themselves as valuable members of the community.
+Feeling depressed, pitiful, and sorry for ourselves for being older need not be the norm.
+Speaking with someone who understands you, along with techniques like dream work and EMDR, can help awaken your mind, making it more creative, energized, and flexible.
+While aging in certain areas can slow us down, we can also see it all in a larger context, embrace the process, and grow through it.
+By changing how we think about ourselves, we can improve how we live, transforming our present and future in much more empowering ways.

 LEARN MORE